How to Use the Power of Your Imagination to Create the Big MagicAug 29, 2023

 I set out to prove it.

-Since the death of my son, I had been plagued with troubled sleep and horrific dreams.
+Since the death of my son, I have been plagued with troubled sleep and horrific dreams.
 When your child dies in the middle of the night, your thoughts are not safe.
 They reel out of control and send dreams into the darkest and scariest places.
 I’d awaken in a sweat and my heart pounding.
 Then, I’d tiptoe into my children’s rooms to watch them breathe.
 There was no hope of sound sleep after that, just moments of dozing until dawn.

 For most of my adult life, mornings typically began with turning on the news and reading the LA Times.
-But, in pursuit of my emotional makeover, I created a new ritual at dawn, beginning with a hot cup of coffee, crawling back into bed, reading chapters of an inspirational book, then meditating.
+But, in pursuit of my emotional makeover, I created a new ritual at dawn, beginning with a hot cup of coffee, crawling back into bed, reading chapters of an inspirational book, and then meditating.
 I noticed my mornings changing quickly.
 I had more, more peace, more energy, and more drive to build my business.

 Nightly rituals changed, too.
 Instead of watching the 11:00 news, I’d fall asleep to guided meditations on my iPod.
 Nights of fear transformed into sleeping soundly until early dawn.